-- (vii) Professional services such as legal, tax, and accounting services; - (viii) Centralized management services that include, but are not limited to strategic location, planning, and budgetary services carried out at the headquarters or similar regional offices of an entity engaged in rendering such services; - (ix) Electronic data processing centers; - (x) Computer program development; - (xi) Voice and data telecommunications between persons located outside Puerto Rico: - (xii) Call centers; - (xiii) Shared service centers that include, but are not limited to accounting, finance, tax, auditing, marketing, engineering, quality control, human resources, communications, electronic data processing, and other centralized management services; - (xiv) Storage and distribution centers of companies engaged in the business of transportation of items and products that belong to third parties, known as "hubs"; - (xv) Educational and training services; - (xvi) Hospital and laboratory services; - (xvii) Investment banking and other financial services, including, but not limited to: (a) asset management services; (b) alternative investment management; (c) management of activities related to private capital management; (d) management of hedge funds and high risk funds; (e) management of pools of capital; (f) management of trusts that serve to turn different types of assets into stocks; and (g) management services for escrow accounts, insofar as these services are provided to foreigners.
+(vii) Professional services such as legal, tax, and accounting services;

+(viii) Centralized management services that include, but are not limited to, strategic direction, planning, distribution, logistics, and budgetary services performed in the headquarters or similar regional offices of an entity engaged in the rendering of such services.
+Furthermore, strategic and organizational planning processes, distribution, and logistics services rendered to persons outside of Puerto Rico shall also be eligible;

+(ix) Electronic data processing centers;

+(x) Computer program development;

+(xi) Voice and data telecommunications between persons located outside Puerto Rico;

+(xii) Call centers;

+(xiii) Shared service centers that include, but are not limited to accounting, finance, tax, auditing, marketing, engineering, quality control, human resources, communications, electronic data processing, and other centralized management services;

+(xiv) Storage and distribution centers of companies engaged in the business of transportation of items and products that belong to third parties, known as "hubs";

+(xv) Educational and training services;

+(xvi) Hospital and laboratory services including medical tourism and telemedicine sites;

+(xvii) Investment banking and other financial services, including, but not limited to: (a) asset management services; (b) alternative investment management; (c) management of activities related to private capital management; (d) management of hedge funds and high risk funds; (e) management of pools of capital; (f) management of trusts that serve to turn different types of assets into stocks; and (g) management services for escrow accounts, insofar as these services are provided to foreigners.